Moerewa: Transport

 Moerewa is on State Highway 1.

 Moerewa was formerly served by the Opua Branch of the North Auckland Line railway.
-The line was originally built to link the Bay of Islands with Whangarei, and the complete route opened on 13 April 1911.
+The line was originally built to link the Bay of Islands with Whangārei, and the complete route opened on 13 April 1911.
 From December 1925 until November 1956, the Northland Express train ran through Moerewa, providing a direct service to Auckland.
-After it ceased to run, passengers were served by mixed trains between Opua and Whangarei until 18 July 1976.
+After it ceased to run, passengers were served by mixed trains between Opua and Whangārei until 18 July 1976.
 In 1985, freight services ceased and the line from Moerewa to Kawakawa was dismantled.
 The line from Otiria, the present northern terminus, to Moerewa remains in place but is disused.